-Winter is slowly leaving us (or at least it is in our neck of the woods here in New Jersey) but it’s not too late to make a winter-themed craft, and try out some products you may not have heard about or haven’t used too often!
+Winter is slowly leaving us (or at least it is in our neck of the woods here in New Jersey) but it’s not too late to make a winter-themed craft.
+Try this layered paper art technique and some new tape products at the same time!

 First, an introduction: Pro® 3016 is a double-coated foam tape, which means it’s made of foam and it’s sticky on both sides.
 You cut it, place it down, then peel off the paper backing (called a liner) off the back, then you can stick things to the other side.
 This tape can come with temporary or permanent adhesives coated on it, depending on what kind of holding power you need.

 Then, we have Pro® 965.
 It’s also a double-coated tape that’s thicker than most common tapes you may have used.
 The tape looks like it would be red, but that’s actually just the color of the liner!
 The tape itself is clear.
 It’s got a pretty aggressive adhesive, which means it holds things really well.
 It’s commonly used for mounting all kinds of trims, mouldings, plastic parts, signs, etc.

 Together, these tapes inspired me to create some layered paper art.
 If you look up “layered paper art” online, you’ll find all kinds of awesome examples!

 The main idea is that you use multiple layers of cut-out paper, stacking each layer with something that creates space (like foam tape) to create a unique, three dimensional artwork.
 Pro® 3016 is perfect for layered paper art because it creates that little bit of space you need between the layers AND it holds the papers together.

 Now let’s get started.
 You can watch the video to see how it’s done, but be sure to come back and read the blog below to get all of the step-by-step details.